 Many things were happening around the country at the time, I do not intend to outline every possible march that had taken place.
 Such groups did exist and one such organization was called The National Unemployed Workers Movement.
 This movement was Communist and lead by Wall Harrington.
 Another movement called The Fascist Movement was being led by Sir Oswald Mosley.
 Unlike the Jarrow March, some of these other marches were poorly organized and often ended in violence and bloodshed.
 Not what the doctor ordered so to speak.

-On the 8th October the marchers left their borders in county Durham behind and headed into North Yorkshire.
+On the 8th of October, the marchers left their borders in county Durham behind and headed into North Yorkshire.
 Unsure of the reception they would get the men continued their march south.
 By late afternoon some 16 miles further they arrived at Northallerton, and their unspoken fears diminished to nothing.
 The people here were as friendly and generous as those in their own county.
 Many lined the pavements shouting words of encouragement.
-As well as a meal being provided in the Town Hall overnight sleeping arrangements had also been offered.
+A meal was provided in the Town Hall and overnight sleeping arrangements had also been offered.